Award promoting the international mobility of young scientists

 Documents to be submitted

-Applications must be made in writing, using the form provided This should be sent electronically to the following email address: firstname.lastname@example.org
+Applications must be made in writing, using the form provided, opens a file in a new window This should be sent electronically to the following email address: email@example.com

 Once the grant has been received, it must be used within 12 months for the planned travel.
-A final report should then be produced using the appropriate form and sent to email@example.com.
+A final report should then be produced using the appropriate form, opens a file in a new window and sent to firstname.lastname@example.org.
 There is no need to send individual receipts, but these should be retained in case of random checks.

 The call for applications is issued by the Vice Rector Research and Innovation.
 Winning applications are decided by a panel of eight consisting of the Vice Rector Research and Innovation and the deans of the following faculties: Civil Engineering, Electrical Engineering & IT, Informatics, Mechanical & Industrial Engineering, Mathematics & Geoinformation, Technical Physics and Technical Chemistry.